 Yes and no. Some of our products are designed for use and toss applications, while others are built for reusability.
 It also depends on the types of liquids that are being absorbed.
 Let’s take a closer look at three PIG absorbents that were specifically designed to be reusable.

 The PIG Mildew-Resistant Water Absorbent Sock has polypropylene skin and filler to resist the growth of mildew, making it perfect for situations such as absorbing condensation or spills around freezers or coolers.
 Once it’s saturated, you can hang it up to dry, then redeploy it up to three times whenever it’s thirsty again.
 (Pro tip: speed up the drying time with a floor fan!)

 Our Re-Uz-It Wringable Mat can be reused up to 100 times.
 It’s engineered to be run through our PIG Absorbent Wringer so you can reclaim and recycle oil and other liquids.
 Thanks to a durable needle-punched top layer and polyester filler, it springs back to shape after it’s wrung out.

-- Do you have the time and space to allow the mat or sock to dry between uses?
-Absorbent mats and socks must be air-dried.
-Dryers will melt mats, and the filler in socks can cause dryers to overheat or otherwise fail.
-It can take several hours to several days for mats and socks to completely dry, depending on the ambient temperature and humidity.
+Our PIG Dryer-Safe Reusable Water Absorbent Sock is the only absorbent designed to be machine-washed and dried.
+Dryers will melt any other sock or mat, and the filler in socks can cause dryers to overheat or otherwise fail.
+It can take several hours to several days for mats and socks to completely air dry, depending on the ambient temperature and humidity.
 Socks and mats that are not completely dry before storage will mold or mildew, unless it is our PIG Mildew-Resistant Water Absorbent Sock.
 This sock can be reused up to three times after it is hung to air dry.